frankspaceyhelder/Auto-Agenda-App/README.md

 ### **Summary**

-**Auto Agenda Taller** is a complete solution for managing appointments in automotive workshops, providing a smooth experience for both clients and workshop staff.
+**Auto Agenda Workshop** is a complete solution for managing appointments in automotive workshops, providing a smooth experience for both clients and workshop staff.
 With a user-friendly interface and a robust backend, the platform optimizes the use of time and resources while ensuring that clients can easily book and manage their appointments.
 The use of modern technologies such as **React.js**, **Flask**, **PostgreSQL**, and integration with **Brevo** for notifications via email and SMS ensures that the application is fast, secure, and scalable for future improvements.
 The platform is deployed using **Render** and **Heroku**, offering flexibility and optimal availability.

 ## **Versión en Español**